James Winkles: Crimes

 Winkles had intended to drive Maltby to Tampa, where he had a rental apartment, but lost his way in the fog and had to stop at a gas station in Pine Hills.
-To avoid arousing suspicion, he removed her restraints and ordered her to seat in the front seat.
+To avoid arousing suspicion, he removed her restraints and ordered her to sit in the front seat.
 Despite his death threats, Maltby managed to get out of the car and call for help, whereupon the employees called the police.
 Winkles was arrested soon afterwards and brought to the police station, where he tried to claim that he had seen Maltby stealing $8,900 from her agency's cash register, but no such money was found.
 He then tried to convince the investigators that he had no intention of abducting or assaulting her, but a search of his vehicle turned up drugs, a set of handcuffs, rope, duct tape, bottles of alcoholic beverages and a briefcase containing women's underwear that did not belong to Maltby.

 According to the investigators, the items found during the search were likely tools used in abductions of other victims, with the women's underwear possibly being fragments of their clothing which was kept as a trophy.
 Winkles was eventually charged with rape and kidnapping, for which he was found guilty and sentenced to life imprisonment on July 15, 1982.
 He attempted to withdraw his guilty plea, claiming that his lawyer had lied to him about what the max possible sentence could be.
 This motion was denied by a judge, and his life term was upheld.